-When used as a segment pins of LCD, the respective bit of P7LCR should be set to "1" and its corresponding P7LCR bit should be set to "0".
+When used as a segment pins of LCD, the respective bit of P7LCR should be set to "1".
 When used as an output port, the respective P7LCR bit should be set to "0".

 P7 port output latch (P7DR) and P7 port terminal input (P7PRD) are located on their respective address.